muratk5n/thirdwave/en/mbl/2023/week19.md

 # Week 19

+"Toyota and Hyundai broaden fuel-cell semi plans for US..
+The same day as Toyota's announcement, Hyundai debuted the version of its Xcient Fuel Cell for the U.S. Hyundai in 2021 announced plans to bring this Class 8 truck to California for testing.
+The Xcient Fuel Cell launched in 2020 and has already operated in Switzerland, Germany, Israel, South Korea, and New Zealand, covering more than 4 million miles so far, according to a Hyundai press release"

+---

+South Coast Register: "South Australia woos backers for green hydrogen, steel..
+South Australian Premier Peter Malinauskas will spruik the state's world-leading green hydrogen project during a four-day trade mission in Europe..
+The premier will meet potential investors in Berlin and Rotterdam before giving a keynote speech at the World Hydrogen Summit in the Netherlands"

+---

+Hindustan Times: "US’ 'erroneous words and deeds' to blame for state of ties: Chinese FM"

+---

+Not surprising, the tech is shit

+CNBC: "A recent surge of interest in NFTs on Bitcoin has led to congestion on the network"

+---

+The Guardian: "More than 40 leading scientists have resigned en masse from the editorial board of a top science journal in protest at what they describe as the 'greed' of publishing giant Elsevier"

+---

+Forget diversity, the world, the West could not even entice AFG to end flogging.
+A bad case of mixed-up priorities..
+If AFG recevied proper help they would be producing cotton now instead of opium.
+That would gain you some chits, then *maybe* there'd be change on other stuff.

+AP: "UN urges Afghanistan’s Taliban to end floggings, executions"

+---

+The Guardian: "Pro-Putin businessman emerges as pick to chair Italy's biggest energy firm..
+Paolo Scaroni is the preferred candidate of the ruling coalition government of Giorgia Meloni to chair Enel"

+---

+CNBC: "South Korea's finance minister says country is at a 'turning point' in relations with Japan"

+---

+"@Hy_Economy@mastodon.social

+\#Hydrogen could soon be the cheapest fuel for trucks, according to the German business paper *Handelsblatt*"

+---

 H2 Bulletin: "South Korea plans to convert more than 250 commuter buses intro hydrogen-fuelled buses by this year and more than 2,000 by 2026, in a concerted effort to raise the uptake of hydrogen vehicles"